 Receiving the Case

-The competition begins with an opening dinner on Thursday evening.
-The dinner is held on the Stetson University campus and provides an opportunity for visiting teams and faculty advisors to meet one another and the Stetson directors of the event.
-There will be a keynote speaker at the dinner and an informational segment with time for questions from participants.
+The competition begins with an opening plenary session Thursday evening.
+This session provides an opportunity for visiting teams and faculty advisors to meet one another and the Stetson directors of the event.
+Additionally, bracket assignments will be announced at this event.

-Early Friday afternoon, teams will remain in their same bracket and return to the same presentation room to answer content-oriented questions from the same panel of judges that evaluated the team's oral presentation.
+Round Two will follow immediately upon the conclusion of the 20-minute presentation.
+Teams will answer content-oriented questions from the same panel of judges that evaluated the team's oral presentation.
 Each bracketed team will receive the same questions.
 The question/answer session is approximately 10 minutes in length, and team members must alternate in providing responses to the judges' questions.
-There will be five questions with a maximum of two minutes per answer.
+There will be four questions with a maximum of two minutes per answer.

 Based on performances in the first and second rounds, the judges for each bracket will declare a bracket winner.
-After this announcement, the bracket winners will have only five minutes to prepare for their final eight-minute oral presentation to the entire body of judges in a plenary session attended by all conference attendees, members of the Stetson University community and the public.
+After this announcement, the bracket winners will have only fifteen minutes to prepare for their final eight-minute oral presentation to the entire body of judges in a plenary session attended by all conference attendees.
 First, second, third and fourth place prize winners will be announced at the closing ceremony on Friday afternoon.